chowchin/novarow-r50/README.md

   - Heart rate
   - Resistance level

+## New: FTMS (Fitness Machine Service) Integration

+The app now supports FTMS, allowing it to work as a Bluetooth LE rowing machine that can be discovered and used by fitness applications:

+- **Compatible Apps**: Zwift, TrainerRoad, Kinomap, MyWhoosh, and other FTMS-supporting apps
+- **Real-time Broadcasting**: All rowing metrics are broadcast in standard FTMS format
+- **Multiple Connections**: Can connect to multiple fitness apps simultaneously
+- **Standard Compliance**: Follows official FTMS specification for rowing machines

+See [FTMS_GUIDE.md](FTMS_GUIDE.md) for detailed setup and usage instructions.

 ## Setup Instructions

 ### 1. Configure the App

-1. **Device MAC Address**: Enter your R50 rowing machine's Bluetooth MAC address, or use the sca n feature to discover nearby devices
+1. **Device MAC Address**: Enter your R50 rowing machine's Bluetooth MAC address, or use the scan feature to discover nearby devices
+2. **FTMS (Recommended)**: Enable FTMS service to use with fitness apps like Zwift
-2. **MQTT (Optional)**: Configure MQTT broker settings if you want to publish data to external systems
+3. **MQTT (Optional)**: Configure MQTT broker settings if you want to publish data to external systems

 ## Permissions